-A guide to one of the popular sea-side suburbs of the Gold Coast, Burleigh Heads.
-Here I will give you an intro into what makes the area special, including some of the top scenic spots, plus places to eat and places to stay.
+A locals guide to one of the popular sea-side suburbs of the Gold Coast, Burleigh Heads including some of the top scenic spots, plus must-try places to eat, and where to stay.

 Things to Do